supera-khanh/pe_test/app/README.md

  --amazon.dynamodb.endpoint==http://dynamoInstance:4566
 ```

-These will default, if not supplied, to the pre-baked example bootstrap file and the localstack version of dynamoDB.
+These will default, if not supplied.
+There is a testData.json pre-baked into the image and the DynamoDB endpoint is the associated localstack.

+## Localstack

+We can find the IP address of the localstack container:
+`docker inspect aws-mock-localstack | jq -r '.[].NetworkSettings.Networks."pe_test_sa-code-test".IPAddress'`

+And to apply to the run command:
+`docker run --network pe_test_sa-code-test pe_test:latest --amazon.dynamodb.endpoint=http://$(docker inspect aws-mock-localstack | jq -r '.[].NetworkSettings.Networks."pe_test_sa-code-test".IPAddress'):4566`

+**Note**: the `pe_test_sa-code-test` network is preconfigured as part of the localstack config so replace as necessary.